nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to find persons.
 2. User enters details to find person by.
-3. ContaX shows a list of persons that matches the specified details.<br>&nbsp;
+3. ContaX shows a list of persons that matches the specified details.<br><br>
    Use case ends.<br>&nbsp;

 **Extensions**